match-ROS/match_student_code/student_code/005_Recursive-Least-Squares-Algorithm/src/two_ur16e_student_project/simulation/scripts/README.md

 the inverse differential kinematics to move the robot2 in a defined trajectory.

 ### relative_postion.py
-With this script it is possible to get the relative position of the two robots based on the tracking system of QauliSys.
+With this script it is possible to get the relative position of the two robots based on the motion capture system of QauliSys.

 ### robot1_Trajektorie.py
 This script contains the calculation of the optimized identification Trajectory which is used for robot1.